gregology/gregology.github.io/codex.md

 - A human will step foot on Mars
 - Useful general purpose robots will be common
 - Humans will be augmented to the point that they refer to their tools in the first person
+- Vehicles will travel at 300+kph on Canadian Highways

 ### Before 2050